 November 14, 2022, 4:33 pm | Read time: 16 minutes

 Looking for a new camera?
-A detailed comparison of the top models is worth your time.
-TECHBOOK presents the test winners among digital cameras and explains important purchasing criteria for system, DSLR, and compact cameras.
+A detailed comparison of top models is worthwhile.
+TECHBOOK presents the test winners of digital cameras and explains important purchasing criteria for system, DSLR, and compact cameras.

-Even though smartphone cameras have come a long way, they still don’t quite replace a proper camera.
-If you’re considering buying a new digital camera for this reason, you’ll face a wide range of options.
-Choosing the right one isn’t easy.
+Even though smartphone cameras are quite capable these days, they often can’t fully replace a real camera.
+If you’re considering buying a new digital camera for this reason, you’ll face a multitude of options.
+Making the right choice isn’t easy.
 After all, the purchase should be well thought out, as a top camera with the necessary accessories can quickly cost several thousand euros.
 What is important in a camera setup?
 And which models are suitable for which type of photography?
 These five digital cameras perform (very) well in various test reports and excel in different disciplines.

 Overview